sts10/sts10.github.io/_posts/2021-04-24-revisiting-compund-safety.markdown

 ### Speed up

 Lastly, I think CSafe is faster than the original checker on lists of equal length, especially on longer lists.
-CSafe takes about 73 seconds to get through the 1Password word list (18k words).
-My old compound checker takes more like 10 minutes to process the same list.
+On my machine, CSafe takes about 73 seconds to get through the 1Password word list (18k words) (`time csafe agile.txt`).
+My old compound checker takes more like 20 minutes to process the same list.

-Where's the magic sauce?
+What's the magic sauce?
 Here, a big thanks to [Wesley Moore](https://github.com/wezm), who provided [two key pull requests](https://github.com/sts10/csafe/pulls?q=is%3Apr+is%3Aclosed+author%3Awezm) that boosted the speed of the program by some multiples.

 [One of these PRs](https://github.com/sts10/csafe/pull/2) has the program make use of [Fx Hash](https://github.com/cbreeden/fxhash) rather than a regular old Vector.
+Fx Hash is even faster at look-ups that a regular Rust HashSet, though it's not cryptographically secure (we don't care about that here).
 This sped the benchmark up by about 8x.

-[The other](https://github.com/sts10/csafe/pull/3) deals with variable allocation in the crucial `find_unsafe_words` function.
+[The other pull request from Moore](https://github.com/sts10/csafe/pull/3) deals with variable allocation in the crucial `find_unsafe_words` function.
 I don't _quite_ understand it yet, so I'll just point you to [Moore's helpful explanation](https://github.com/sts10/csafe/pull/3#issuecomment-826252236).
 Basically we want to be careful how we concatenate strings within nested loops.

-So rather than re-allocate `mashed_word` in each inner loop (or even each outer loop), we're going to declare it before the first loop, then, when we need to use it, `clear` it and then `push_str` to it to do the actual word mashing.
+So rather than re-allocate `mashed_word` in each inner loop, as I was doing before, we're going to declare it before the first loop, then, when we need to use it, `clear` it and then `push_str` to it to do the actual word concatenation ("mashing").
+This allows us to avoid creating any new Strings within the inner loop.

 ```rust
     let mut mashed_word = String::new();